CarterLankford/rock-n-roll-payroll/README.md

 ## Game plan

-This section outlines the overall set of guidelines regarding the logistics of the mentoring: session, communications, etc.
+This section outlines the overall set of guidelines regarding the logistics of the mentoring, specifically Rock'n roll payroll exercise.
-They are subject to adjustment at discression of the involved parties.

 1. Mentoring sessions are to be help twice a week (agreed days: Tuesdays and Thursdays)
-2. The sessions are held without agenda, but with focus on question solving, review of advance and discussion of new concepts/topics
+2. The sessions are held without agenda, but with focus on question solving, review of advance and discussion of Rock'n roll payroll exercise.
 3. The session days have a general purpose as defined below:
 	* Tuesdays: follow up on current assignments, review of any pending questions or doubts
 	* Thursdays: target day for deliverables, closing of issues/assignments and start of new issues/assignments